Brazil

 Individual or Family Funeral Assistance

-• Assistance is provided to the primary insured and his immediate family (spouse and children) when a claim occurs.
-This coverage will provide the family with the necessary demand to carry out the funeral.
+• When a claim occurs, assistance is provided to the primary insured and his immediate family (spouse and children).
+This coverage provides the family with the necessary funds to carry out the funeral.

 Nothing in this report is intended to be legal, financial, or tax advice, and readers are advised to consult with their appropriate advisors regarding any legal, financial, or tax implications this information may address.